 Very wise words and in todays world diseases amongst our bees are a very real threat.
 We thought it only right therefore that we should do our bit.
 So, a few years ago, we purchased our first colony of bees.
 To be honest our decision wasn't really based on Einstein's comments, more a fact that we really like honey.

-We did have three hives but during the winter last year we lost them when high winds and rainy weather knocked them over killing all the bees.
-We will, however, get some more this year and make sure the lids to the hives are more heavily weighed down.
+We did have three hives but during the winter of 2020-21 we lost them when high winds and rainy weather knocked the hives over killing all the bees.
+We did, however, purchase two nucs in 2022 and these appear to be doing well through this years very rainy winter.

 Some may think it strange that bee keepers enjoy sticking their heads into the home of 40,000 to 50,000 bees.
 There is obviously a reason.
 It's to ensure they are all fit and healthy, are not suffering from disease, mice haven't made their way into the hive or woodpeckers drilled their way in.

 Few realise what a remarkable insect the bee is.
 Did you know: